A Quaint Market(Pintoresco Mercado)

 "Then leave them some money to give our server, motivational pesos.
 These Colombians are always looking for some motivation."

 "Aren't you clever?
 Now hand me that cigar and some matches.
 You need a whisky to match pace.
 Tell them to order you a whisky.
-Beer doesn't operate as efficiently and you'll sit there thinking you're better than me all night."
+Beer is too slow and you'll sit there thinking you're better than me all night."

 They drank the active evening hours away and then all the chairs but theirs had been taken in for closing.
 The patrons of history had either since gone home, or like the friend and his girl, off to finish their bottles on the rocks.